pechorka/async-archetucture/initial_architecture.md

 Will start at the end of each day, receive balance for all users.
 If balance is positive, add log with reason "pay day" and positive balance sum

+## Auth service

+Takes care of authorisation and access level to services.

+### Database structure

+Role table:
+1) Name string
+2) Access map[string]bool // string - is a service name and bool is access level to a service. true - can read and write, false - can only read and null - no access
+3) Comment string

+Users table:
+1) Name string
+2) RoleID uuid
+3) Password string

+### API